On the Convergence and Calibration of Deep Learning with Differential Privacy: Continuous-time Convergence of DP Gradient Descent

-We start with the analysis of local clipping, which is the prevailing clipping technique prior to our work.
-We show that the DP-GD with local clipping may break the positive definiteness of the NTK matrix and cause non-monotone convergence\footnote{The product of a symmetric and positive definite matrices and a positive diagonal matrix may not be symmetric nor positive in quadratic form.
-This fact is shown in \Cref{sec:app_linear_algebra}.}, which we empirically confirm in \Cref{fig:CIFAR10_loss}. \begin{theorem} For an arbitrary neural network and a loss convex in $f$, suppose we clip the per-sample gradients \textbf{locally} in the gradient flow of DP-GD, and assume $\H(t)\succ 0$, then: \begin{enumerate} \item The local flat clipping has the loss dynamics in \eqref{eq:local_L_dynamic}, with NTK matrix $\H(t)\C(t)$, which may not be symmetric nor positive in quadratic form, but is positive in eigenvalues. \item The local layerwise clipping has the loss dynamics in \eqref{eq:local_layerwise_L_dynamic}, with NTK matrix $\sum_r\H_r(t)\C_r(t)$, which may not be symmetric nor positive in quadratic form or in eigenvalues. \item For both local flat and layerwise clipping, the loss $L(t)$ may not decrease monotonically. \item If the loss $L(t)$ converges, for the flat clipping, it converges to 0; for the layerwise clipping, it may converge to a non-zero value. \end{enumerate} \end{theorem} We prove \Cref{thm:local clipping no noise} in \Cref{sec:app_proofs}.
-The theorem states that breaking the positive definiteness of NTK by the local clipping may cause severe issues in the loss convergence, which is depicted in \Cref{fig:CIFAR10_loss}.
-Therefore, we switch gears to analyzing the convergence of our global clipping.
+We show that the small clipping norm $R$ breaks the positive semi-definiteness of the NTK matrix\footnote{It is a fact that the product of a symmetric and positive definite matrices and a positive diagonal matrix may not be symmetric nor positive in quadratic form.
+This is shown in \Cref{sec:app_linear_algebra}.}. \begin{theorem} For an arbitrary neural network and a loss convex in $f$, suppose at least some per-sample gradients are clipped ($\exists i, C_i<1$) in the gradient flow of DP-GD, and assume $\H(t)\succ 0$, then: \begin{enumerate} \item for flat clipping style, the loss dynamics is \eqref{eq:local_L_dynamic} and the NTK matrix is $\H(t)\C(t)$, which may not be symmetric nor positive in quadratic form, but is positive in eigenvalues. \item for layerwise clipping style, the loss dynamics is \eqref{eq:local_layerwise_L_dynamic} and the NTK matrix is $\sum_r\H_r(t)\C_{r}(t)$, which may not be symmetric nor positive in quadratic form or in eigenvalues. \item for both flat and layerwise clipping styles, the loss $L(t)$ may not decrease monotonically. \item if the loss $L(t)$ converges with $\dot L(t)\to 0$\footnote{Note that it is possible that $L(t)$ converges yet $\dot L(t)\not\to 0$, e.g. when uniform convergence is not satisfied.}, for the flat clipping style, it converges to 0; for the layerwise clipping style, it may converge to a non-zero value. \end{enumerate} \end{theorem} We prove \Cref{thm:local clipping no noise} in \Cref{sec:app_proofs}, which states that the symmetry of NTK is almost surely broken by the clipping using small clipping norm.
+If furthermore the positive definiteness of NTK is broken, then severe issues may arise in the loss convergence, which is depicted in \Cref{fig:noise not important} and \Cref{fig:BERT_loss}.